jasontankapps/conlang-toolbox-translations/README.md

             - Tap the Save icon
                 - Verify messaging
     8. Generate the `unableToCreateXWords` message
-        - Make a Character Group with a handful of characters
+        - Make a Character Group with no more than five characters
+            - e.g. *C=tkp*
         - Add one or two Syllables using that Character Group
+            - e.g. *C* and *Co*
-        - Go to the Settings page, set Rate of monosyllable words to Always
+        - Go to the Settings page, set *Rate of monosyllable words* to *Always*
-        - Go back to Output page, tap on Settings icon
+        - Go to the Output page, tap on the Gear icon
             - Set the option to generate a wordlist
-            - Max out the 'number of words' slider to 1000.
+            - Set the 'number of words' slider to *1000*
         - Tap Generate
+            - If a list is generated successfully, delete characters or syllables and a
 4. WordEvolve
     1. Start with Overview
     2. Go to Input